westbywest/chef-dk-repo/README.md

 * `config/` - Contains the Rake configuration file, `rake.rb`.
 * `cookbooks/` - Cookbooks you download or create.
 * `data_bags/` - Store data bags and items in .json in the repository.
+* `environments/` - Store environments in .json in the repository.
+* `kickstart/` - Demostation Kickstart files.
+* `machines/` - Store machine definitions in .rb, to be used by chef-zero.
-* `roles/` - Store roles in .rb or .json in the repository.
+* `roles/` - Store roles in .json in the repository.
+Note that roles in .rb don't appear to work with chef-zero.

 Rake Tasks
 ==========